 Brad Graeber is the CEO and co-founder of Powerhouse Animation Studios, recognized as a leading producer of action animation for its work on Netflix original series like CASTLEVANIA and SEIS MANOS, as well as a multitude of video game cinemas, trailers, and commercials.
 Through Powerhouse, he has also produced several shows in the children’s space including Nickelodeon's THE ADVENTURES OF KID DANGER and Disney's IT'S A SMALL WORLD: THE ANIMATED SERIES.
 Based in Austin, TX, Brad is currently overseeing the highly anticipated upcoming Netflix series MASTERS OF THE UNIVERSE: REVELATION, based on the HE-MAN cartoons from the 1980s and produced by Kevin Smith.
 Few people know better than Brad what it takes to turn an idea into a successful animated show, and he’s going to share his knowledge with the Stage 32 community.
 Full Bio »

 Animated television is currently experiencing a boom like we’ve never seen before.
-Since it’s possible for the bulk of the work to be completed from home or while socially distanced, animation has been flourishing as more players are turning to this format.
+Since it’s possible for the bulk of the work to be completed from home, animation has been flourishing as more players are turning to this format.
 New shows like SOLAR OPPOSITES on Hulu, CLOSE ENOUGH on HBO Max, FINAL SPACE on TBS and BLOOD OF ZEUS on Netflix are hugely popular, and this is just the beginning.
 Scores of upcoming animated shows are in the pipeline and just around the corner.
 Considering this appetite, it doesn’t look like this trend is fading any time soon.
 And more interest in animation means there are more opportunities for your own project to get noticed and get picked up.

 The opportunities may be extra plentiful right now, but you still need to do your homework and understand the animated TV industry and what they’re looking for if you want to be noticed.
 This means nailing down a great concept, a fantastic pitch deck, and a strategic and effective pitch.
 And all of these elements don’t need to just be good; they all need to lend themselves to the format and industry that is animated TV.
 But if you can ace all of these elements, you may have just found your way in and the piece of material that will fire you off the launch pad.